-ownership to the whānau along the river, rebuilding the knowledge of how to read the awa

-- 'Tira hoe waka' in the river from Tangiterōria to Poutō start off small and build into an annual regatta. - · Every marae should have a boat. - Create a river kaitiaki group, marae focused collaboration, ground up (take the discussion outside of the paradigm of iwi politics and treaty claims and into a new paradigm of positive collaborative mana whenua action).
+- Mapping the river (related matters include opportunity to involve university students, obtain their own vessels, address ownership of IP) - Mobilise marae to take a stretch of the river, to share their knowledge, giving ownership to the whānau along the river, rebuilding the knowledge of how to read the awa. - 'Tira hoe waka' in the river from Tangiteroria to Pouto - start off small and build into an annual regatta. - Every marae should have a boat. - Create a river kaitiaki group, marae focused collaboration, ground up (take the discussion outside of the paradigm of iwi politics and treaty claims and into a new paradigm of positive collaborative mana whenua action).